AlphaAttang/alx-system_engineering-devops/0x00-shell_basics/README.md

 103-commas
 A script to list all directory names seperated with a comma(-m), directory names end with a slash(-p), files and directories starting with a dot i.e hidden files(-a), sort for digits and letters(-v)

+school.mgc
+Created a magic file that can be used with the command file to detect School data files